 To deploy IBM Db2 to GCP, see the IBM Db2 Deployment Guide.

-To deploy an IBM Db2 HA cluster to GCP, see the IIBM Db2 high-availability cluster for SAP deployment guide.
+To deploy an IBM Db2 HA cluster to Google Cloud, see the IIBM Db2 high-availability cluster for SAP deployment guide.